Talmaj/DNN-bench/docs/analysis.md

 # Conclusion
 If your application requires a large amount of requests per second the GPU seems to be the cheapest option to choose from.
-If your demands are lower, a cheaper compute instance or a group of them might be a cheaper option.
+If your demands are lower, a cheaper compute instance or a group of them might be a better option.
 See the graph below.
 Red dashed lines represent two applications with different requirements, y-axis is in logscale.